 Besides meeting our basic needs I really didn’t have much energy left in me to be fun.
-Not that I was a grumpy cribby woman, I was quieter and resigned to life sort of character.
-I definitely did not enjoy this change in me.
-Anyone who knows me knows me as an energetic and optimistic person, one who is always smiling even through the most difficult situations.
+Not that I was a grumpy woman, I was more of a quieter and resigned to life sort of character.
+And I did not enjoy this change in me.
+Anyone who knows me, knows me as an energetic and optimistic person, one who is always smiling even through the most difficult situations.

 It doesn’t always look pretty, it gets lonely sometimes and is one of the most physically and emotionally demanding jobs there is.
 Unfortunately, the elders in my family did not highlight these struggles and challenges, and I felt unprepared and overwhelmed in motherhood.

 Once I accepted, Yes, Motherhood is hard, I found some closure and could move on from there to do what I truly wanted for our son.

 I wanted to give him a sunshine childhood, enjoy motherhood and most of all I wanted our family to have good memories of his growing up years.

 Related reading : Why do moms get so angry?

 Do read these posts if this is how motherhood feels for you too.
 It’s okay, to be honest, we love our children, but we have to work on ourselves in order to give them the loving family they deserve.

 HOW TO BE A FUN MOM AND REALLY CONNECT WITH YOUR KIDS